 Major Aston Gifford Astley was born in India and played for the College during 1906 and 1907.
-He was in the 8th Royal Fuselliers and was killed, aged 28, at the Somme in Oct 1916 and was awarded the Military Cross, his memorial being in Dantzig Alley British Cemetery, Mametz.
+He was in the 8th Royal Fuselliers and was killed by a sniper while carrying out an inspection of a new gun position in shallow trenches at Flers in the Somme in Oct 1916, aged 26, and was awarded the Military Cross, in recognition of gallantry and devotion to duty in the field.
+His memorial is in Dantzig Alley British Cemetery, Mametz.

 Capt Andrew Vere Myles played in 1908 and was invalided home in 1914.
 His brother Capt Philip Henry Myles, at College 1904 to 1906, was killed at Mesopotamia (Iraq) at the Battle of Sheikh Saad in January 1916.
 It was PH Myles who was awarded the Vellum of the Humane Society whilst at Elizabeth College for saving the life of a man drowning at Havelet Bay in 1905.
 His memorial is at Amara War Cemetery.
 Another brother, the youngest of the three, Maurice Trevor Myles also attended Elizabeth College and was wounded on 17th April 1915 and died three days later and is buried in Etaples Military Cemetery.

 Frederick Neville Parker was born in Torquay in 1892.
 He attended College from 1903 to 1910, played 1st XI cricket and enlisted with the 1st Kings Royal Rifle Corps.
-He was killed in northern France in April 1915 aged 22, His brother, Harding Neville Parker, also played for College in 1909, was wounded in May 1919 but survived the war.
+He was killed in northern France in April 1915 aged 22 and is buried in the Bethune Town Cemetery.
+His brother, Harding Neville Parker, also played for College in 1909, was wounded in May 1919 but survived the war.

 George Herbert Forty does not appear as having been killed at the 1st World War.
 He lived at Candie and attended Elizabeth College and was so good at cricket that he played for College from 1910 to 1914 and captained the College side in 1914.
 He obtained a scholarship to Exeter College but abandoned this in Aug 1914 and took up a commission in the DCLI.
 He was wounded by gunshot in the thigh later in 1914, he was wounded again in the chest in 1918 and due to his injuries he was sent back to England where he died in May 1922.